 We would like to recognize and thank the following organizations for extending the reach of CLEAN resources by linking to our Website from theirs:

-ACE is the national leader in high school climate science education.
+Alliance for Climate Education (ACE) is the national leader in high school climate science education.
 An award-winning national nonprofit dedicated to educating America's high school students about the science behind climate change and inspiring them to do something about it—while having fun along the way.

 National Center for Science Education (NCSE) is a not-for-profit, membership organization providing information and resources for schools, parents, and concerned citizens working to keep evolution and climate science in public school science education.
 We educate the press and public about the scientific and educational aspects of controversies surrounding the teaching of evolution and climate change, and supply needed information and advice to defend good science education at local, state, and national levels.